 Details: Use the website to find a solicitor in your area.

 Details: Association of solicitors specialising in family law, who adopt a constructive, non-confrontational approach to family problems.
 It can provide a list of local members.
 The website contains free information on issues such as splitting up, parenting apart and child maintenance.
-Resolution produce a booklet, Separation and divorce – Helping parents to help children, a practical guide to handling the emotional aspects of separation or divorce.

-Organisation: Family Mediation Helpline
+Organisation: Family Mediation Council

 Organisation: National Family Mediation